 There is no requirement for teachers to attend open evenings.
 However, where they agree to attend, these should count against directed time and against the weekly total of meetings.

-This is a major source of workload in many schools, particularly primary schools.
+This is a major source of workload in many schools.
 All teachers should have a guaranteed minimum of 10% timetabled planning, preparation and assessment (PPA) time.
 This counts towards the directed time total.
 This is intended to relieve some of the existing workload pressure and remains to be used as the individual teacher chooses.
 PPA cannot be used for any other activity and should be marked on the timetables.